apernet/OpenGFW-website/docs/docs/build-run.md

 1. Set to false if you want to run OpenGFW on FORWARD chain (e.g. on a router)
 2. Set to true if you want to send RST for blocked TCP connections, **local=false only**
 3. Recommended to be no more than the number of CPU cores
+4. How long a connection is considered dead when no data is being transferred.
+Dead connections are purged from TCP reassembly pools once per minute.